On the day of the exam

 During the exam, you are obliged to abide by the instructions given by the head invigilator in the exam location.

 1. Meet-up time

-The exam location opens 30 minutes before the examination.
-Meet up in the exam location well in advance.
+The examination hall opens 30 minutes ahead of examination start time.
+Please arrive for examination well in advance and no later than 15 minutes ahead of examination start time.
 The time and place of the examination can be found in the exam schedule.

-- Law subjects: no later than 50 minutes before the exam starts.
+Law courses where support materials are allowed: no later than 50 minutes before the exam starts.
 The examination starts when the inspection of support materials begins.